MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

             Hi {{Firstname}},

             Thanks for attending our Business Appreciation Event.
 We value your business and hope this event was a great way of showing our appreciation.
-If you don’t mind, please take a few minutes to fill out this brief survey so that we can further improve future events such as this one.

 We look forward to continuing helping you with all your insurance needs!

-    - Update the button.

-    	- **Link to**: URL

-       - **Button text**: TAKE SURVEY

-       	- Navigate to the tab with Customer Voice.
-Select the **Post Event Surveys** project to open the Business Appreciation Event survey.
-Select the **Send** tab.

-       	- Select **Link**.
-Copy the link.

-       	- Navigate back to the tab with your email.
-Copy the link into the URL text box.

     - Make any other changes as desired.